Mega Millions player wins big in California. Where was the winning ticket sold?

 If you or a loved one shows signs of gambling addiction, you can seek help by calling the national gambling hotline at 1-800-522-4700 or visiting the National Council on Problem Gambling website.

-Longtime lottery player thought he won $10,000 in Maryland.
-The prize was much bigger
+Man calls lottery office 10 times to confirm win — but he has to wait days for big news

-Woman sees Powerball winner on news — then checks forgotten tickets and wins big
+Lottery player thought she’d won $75 in Maryland.
+The real prize left her ‘in shock’

-Clerk makes mistake on Powerball ticket — but it doubles player’s win.
-‘Lucky woman’
+Driver stops for gas — and wins big Maryland lottery prize.
+‘Didn’t think it was real’